-It is fairly common for people to have problems with their belongings during trips due to the fact that they have not properly prepared their motor homes and/or campers for travel.
+People often have problems with their belongings during trips if they have not properly prepared their motor homes and/or campers for travel.

-If they do not clear counters, secure cabinets and lock windows and drawers, most are likely to have to deal with breakage and mess when they finally stop driving.
+If they do not clear counters, secure cabinets and lock windows and drawers, they are likely to have to deal with breakage and mess when they finally stop driving.

 This article explains how to avoid such issues.

 When you take a vacation, you should always try to make sure everything in your RV is in the same place it was in when you arrive at your destination as it was when you left home!

 If you fail to do this, when you stop driving for the day you may find that